DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 </html>
 ~~~

-After that, go to gantt/index view and add gantt chart there:
+After that, go to the *gantt/index* view and add a gantt chart there:

 {{snippet app/views/gantt/index.html.erb}}
 ~~~js
 <% content_for :head do %>